wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 Wallarm detects regular attacks (SQLi, RCE, [etc.](../../attacks-vulns-list.md)) in GraphQL by default.
 However, some aspects of the protocol allow implementing [GraphQL specific](../../attacks-vulns-list.md#graphql-attacks) attacks related to excessive information exposure and DoS.

-Beginning with release 4.10.4, Wallarm introduces protection from these attacks.
+Wallarm introduces protection from these attacks.
 Protection is set by configuring your organization's GraphQL policy - a set of limits for the GraphQL requests.
 Requests exceeding any of set limits the filtering node will handle in accordance with the active filtration mode - will only register policy violations or will register and block such attempts.

 To start using the functionality, you need to create at least one [**Detect GraphQL attacks** rule](../../api-protection/graphql-rule.md#creating-and-applying-the-rule) in Wallarm Console.